FriendsOfSymfony/FOSHttpCache/doc/proxy-clients.rst

 directly to the cache kernel inside the same PHP process instead of sending actual HTTP requests over the network.
 This makes your setup easier as you don't need to know the IP of your server and will also save server resources.
-For that to work, you can pass an instance of `KernelClient` to your `$httpDispatcher`.
+For that to work, you can use the `KernelDispatcher` instead of the `HttpDispatcher`.
 It takes your kernel as the constructor argument which needs to implement `HttpCacheAwareKernelInterface` so the instance of `HttpCache` can be accessed.
 This is not possible by default in any Symfony application as `HttpCache` is